Vindair/CP317-W2018-G3/documents/Subby-Design.md

 # 2. Major Features
 ## 2.1.
 Create Sublet Listings
+* Registered users can post and edit sublet listings
+  * Users can choose to upload pictures as well as a description of the location

 ## 2.2.
 Browse/Search Sublet Listings
+* Users can browse listings created by users
+  * Browsing is not limited to registered users and listings are accessible to public users
+  * Users can browse listing using a list, or by manipulating an interactive map
+* Search functions enable public and registered users to specify postings by location or name
+  * Filters can be applied by users to refine searches using criteria such as price range, size, rooms available, and duration
+  * Users can sort search results using price, date, and ratings

+## 2.3.
+Contact Sublet Owners
+* Users can conctact sublet owners through subby platform

 # 3. Design Considerations
 ## 3.1.
 Assumptions and Dependencies